$3.99 Flat Rate Shipping* Click here for details

 What is Cheese Powder?

-Cheddar cheese powder is a common and recurring item seen on the ingredient lists of cheese recipes.
+Cheddar cheese powder is a common item seen on the ingredient lists of cheese recipes.
 What exactly is it, what does it contain, and is it a healthy or at least harmless additive to cultured foods?

 Cheese powder is essentially dehydrated cheese.
-It can be made a number of ways, but the most common commercial procedure is to melt fresh, whole cheese and spray it through a hot dryer, producing a thick, velvety powder that can then be added to popcorn, to breads and sauces, and, oddly enough, to other cheese recipes.
+It can be made a number of ways, but the most common commercial procedure is to melt fresh, whole cheese and spray it through a hot dryer, producing a thick, velvety powder that can then be added to popcorn, to breads and sauces, and, oddly enough, to homemade cheese recipes.

-Cheese powder is most commonly made from cheddar, but can come in Swiss, sharp, and a few other varieties.
+Cheese powder is most commonly made from cheddar but can come in Swiss, sharp, and a few other varieties.
 It is not usually sold on supermarket shelves, but can be obtained through some online cheesemaking supply houses and spice or baking goods shops.